Download the app today.

 Storri

-Storii is a platform primarily designed for care providers to record, preserve, and share life stories, making it quite different from StoryWorth's more family-centric focus.
+Storii is a platform primarily designed for care providers to record, preserve, and share life stories, making it quite different from Storyworth's more family-centric focus.
 It's used in senior care communities to engage residents in reminiscence therapy, stimulate cognitive function, and enhance communication and understanding between care staff and residents.
 It also allows families to connect with their loved ones' activities and contribute to their life story.
 Unlike StoryWorth, which delivers a book filled with collected stories after a year, Storii serves an immediate therapeutic and communicative function and offers a connection platform for families and caregivers in a care setting.

 Chatbooks